The Fine Print

 The Hollywood Winners Circle is an online training program that gives actors a blue print for starting and building an acting career.
 It is not a guarantee of success.
 Individual results will vary from actor to actor depending on the level of effort, commitment and follow-through that is made on each step outlined.
 No educational training program can guarantee results, but we do guarantee a transfer of educational information to you.
 There is no guarantee of compensation.
-There are no refunds.
+Please view our refund policy.
 HWC and all of it’s officers will be held free of any and all liability as a result of any individual taking any of the steps and training outlined in the HWC program.
 Anyone under the age of 18 is required to have a parent or guardian involved at all times while taking the HWC course.

 USER COMMENTS, FEEDBACK AND OTHER SUBMISSIONS